Our Commitment to Sustainable, ‘Green’, Beautiful, Lively, and Fun!

 We strive to make our lodges models of energy efficiency.
 All light bulbs are being replaced with compact fluorescent lighting as they wear out; windows in newer construction have been replaced with energy efficient double-glazed models.

-We encourage vistors to carpool by providing people with each other’s contact information.
-As part of our Recreation Program we encourage bicycling and ride sharing in and around the Mount Washington Valley and between White Mountain trailheads to reduce energy waste.
+We encourage visitors to carpool by providing people with each others contact information.
+As part of our Recreation Program we encourage bicycling and ride sharing in and around the Mount Washington Valley and between White Mountain trail heads to reduce energy waste.

 Where practical, we use renewable energy sources.
-Our year-round “Directors’ House” burns locally harvested wood and generates ultra-low emissions for heat with its Finnish-style masonry heater.
+Our year-round office and “Directors’ House” is heated with locally harvested renewable hardwoods and generates ultra-low emissions with its Finnish-style masonry heater.

 We are investigating the use of composting toilets.
 Low-flow showerheads are in place in our lodges.
-We will be working to minimize landscaping and to increase the use of native plants in order to do less landscape watering.
+We are working to minimize landscaping and to increase the use of native plants in order to do less landscape watering.

 Our parking areas, driveways, and trails are unpaved to minimize runoff.

 All of our lodges and buildings are especially green in that they are not heated during the winter at all.
 We shut them down before the first hard frost!
 We open buildings in late spring for the summer season.

 We are striving to be awarded “Environmental Champion” status by the New Hampshire Lodging and Restaurant Association’s Sustainable Lodging and Restaurant Program.

 We focus on reducing waste wherever possible.
 Guests will notice that we use cloth napkins in our dining room to reduce waste.

 We compost food waste to create healthy soil for our gardens.